-29 Mar What do you need to know about Co-habitation?
+29 Mar What do you need to know about ‘Co-habitation agreements’?

 Many couples choose to live together and have done so for many years, they may even have children together.
-But often we find these types of families are often unaware that they have very little rights if the relationship breaks down.
+We often find these types of families are unaware that they have very little rights if the relationship breaks down.

 When couples start living together, especially in later life, they live together in a property already owned by one of them.
 In these cases it is very important to discuss what each person will pay and the implications this will have.
 It is particularly important that couples decide whether the new partner will pay anything towards the mortgage or the upkeep of the house.